Highlights Of The Program

 - Translating complex flood modelling into accessible insights for meaningful community engagement

-- Highlighting how SuDS projects can reduce flood risk while supporting social regeneration
+- Emphasising how SuDS projects can reduce flood risk while supporting social regeneration

 09:55 - 10:00